 1. Renewal charge failed silently

 The most common cause.
-Your card expired, hit a fraud-block, or had insufficient funds at the renewal attempt.
-OpenAI retries a few times, then downgrades.
+The card expired, hit a fraud-block, or had insufficient funds at the renewal attempt.
+OpenAI (via Stripe) retries the charge over several days; when those retries exhaust without a working card, the account is downgraded.
 The dunning email is sent but often lands in spam.

-How to judge: chat.openai.com → bottom-left avatar → My Plan → look for “subscription ended on…” or “payment failed.”
+How to judge: chatgpt.com → avatar → Settings → Subscription → look for “payment failed,” “past due,” or “subscription ended on…“

 2. Bank declined the renewal as suspected fraud

-Some banks (especially in the EU and parts of Asia) block recurring international USD charges from OpenAI without notifying you.
-The first transaction goes through; the renewal does not.
+Many banks (especially in the EU and parts of Asia) block recurring international USD charges to Stripe without notifying you.
+The first transaction clears; the renewal does not.
+OpenAI’s Stripe setup is also strict about billing-address consistency and card country.

 How to judge: Check your bank app for declined transactions around the renewal date.
-Look for “OPENAI” or “STRIPE” descriptors.
+Look for an OPENAI or STRIPE descriptor and a decline code.

 3. You are signed into a different account than the one with Plus

-If you have multiple ChatGPT accounts (work Google, personal email, Apple sign-in), it is easy to land in the Free one and panic.
+If you have multiple ChatGPT logins (work Google, personal email, Apple sign-in), it is easy to land in the Free one and panic.

 How to judge: Click the avatar; the email shown is the active account.
-Compare against the email on your last OpenAI receipt.
+Compare it against the email on your last OpenAI/Stripe receipt.

 4. Apple/Google Play subscription detached from the web account

-If you subscribed via the mobile app, the subscription is tied to your Apple ID or Google account, not the OpenAI web login.
-A re-login on web can land you on the wrong identity.
+If you subscribed inside the mobile app, the subscription is tied to your Apple ID or Google account, not your OpenAI web login.
+A re-login on web can land you on a different identity that never had Plus.

 How to judge: Open the iOS or Android ChatGPT app — does it show Plus there?
-If yes, the issue is purely a web-side identity mismatch.
+If yes, the problem is a web-side identity mismatch, not a billing lapse.

 5. Team or Enterprise seat was revoked

-If your Plus came through a Team or Enterprise workspace, an admin may have removed your seat, leaving you on a personal Free plan.
+If your Plus access came through a Team or Enterprise workspace, an admin may have removed your seat, dropping you to a personal Free plan.

-How to judge: Settings → Workspaces.
-If the workspace is missing, your seat was revoked.
+How to judge: Settings → Workspaces (or the workspace switcher next to your name).
+If the workspace is gone, your seat was revoked.

 6. Account flagged for policy review

 How to judge: Inbox search for “OpenAI policy” or “usage review.”
-If nothing, this is unlikely.
+If nothing turns up, this is unlikely.

 Before you start

-- Confirm which email you actually subscribed with (check the receipt from OpenAI/Stripe).
+- Confirm which email you actually subscribed with (check the receipt from OpenAI or Stripe).

 - Have your card or payment method handy in case you need to re-enter it.